ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 7. Select your Analytics Measurement ID and Ads Customer ID on the **SEO → Connect Google Account** page after connecting, or enter them manually on the SEO settings screen if needed.
+8. Activate WooCommerce to enable Quantity Discounts.
+9. Install and activate Elementor to use the Quantity Options widget on product pages.

 If you plan to distribute or manually upload the plugin, you can create a ZIP archive with `bash bin/build-plugin.sh`.
 This command packages the plugin with